 Like most first time mothers, I was unsure how I was to know if I was in labor or not.
 I knew that most women suffer from severe contractions as they go through labor, but like pregnancy, every woman experiences it differently.
-I asked family and friend who have had children within the last two years, but as I expected, they all had different takes on it.
-I just wanted a list of signs to watch out for, but Instead I got their personal opinions.
+I asked family and friends who have had children within the last two years, but as I expected, they all had different takes on it.
+I just wanted a list of signs to watch out for, but instead I got their personal opinions.
 So I took to researching and thought I'd share my findings and personal experience with other first timers.

 The Nesting Process